Medicare Part A

 Skilled Nursing Facility (SNF) Cost-Sharing

-There are deductibles and coinsurance for staying in Skilled Nursing Facility as shown in the timeline below:
+There are deductibles and coinsurance for staying in Skilled Nursing Facility as shown in the the chart below:

 Days 1 to 20

-Under Part A, Medicare covers the full cost of your Skilled Nursing Facility stay for the first 20 days.
+Under Part A, Medicare pays for the first 20 days of your Skilled Nursing Facility stay.

 Days 21 to 100

-You will be responsible for a daily coinsurance amount of $204 (set by Medicare for year 2024) for each day of your stay in a Skilled Nursing Facility (SNF).
+You will pay a coinsurance of $194.50 (set by Medicare for year 2022) each day in the Skilled Nursing Facility (SNF).

 Days 101 and Beyond